onlinewolf/friendcipher/README.md

 - [ ] Java source
 - Is this slower than AES?
 Yes.
 - Is this a bad idea in 2016?
 Yes.
 - Was it created for the future?
-Yes
+Yes.